yifso/nteract/docs/notes/group5-group.md

 }
 ```

-The `cells` properties contains a list of cells that exist in the notebook.
-The fundamental structure for a cell obeys the following format.
+The `cells` properties contain a list of cells in the notebook.
+The fundamental structure for a cell uses the format below.

 ```
 {